Ready Mix Concrete (RMC) for Modern Construction

 Transit Mixers

-• Keep concrete moving
+• Keep the concrete in motion

-• Prevent early setting
+• Prevent it from setting before use

 Advantages of Ready Mix Concrete